Where to take your mom for Mother's Day brunch - mainetoday

 Milk Street quiche, roast tenderloin and eggs, Maine blueberry malted pancakes and several other items that will

 fuel a post-meal Old Port shopping trip with Mom and company.
-Be sure to treat mom to the Motherly Love Mimosa or
+You can also wet your mom's whistle with the Motherly Love Mimosa or

-the Queen Bee Mimosa before you head out.
+the Queen Bee Mimosa.

 Staff photo by Gordon Chibroski